 The award of all contracts for the public improvement shall be awarded to the lowest responsive, responsible bidder.
-In the event of an emergency requiring repairs to a school district facility that exceed bidding and quotation thresholds, please refer [Insert your district's Emergency Repairs policy here?] to

-IASB sample policy 802.03 - Emergency Repairs.
+In the event of an emergency requiring repairs to a school district facility that exceed bidding and quotation thresholds, please refer to IASB sample policy 802.3 - Emergency Repairs.